Artwork damaged or destroyed in the September 11 attacks

-An estimated $110 million of art was lost in the September 11 attacks: $100 million in private art and $10 million in public art.
+In 2001, an estimated $110 million of art in Manhattan and the Pentagon was lost in the September 11 attacks: $100 million in private art and $10 million in public art.
 Much of the art was not insured for its full value.
 In October 2001, a spokesperson for insurance specialists AXA Art described the attacks as "the biggest single disaster ever to affect the [art] industry".

-The Port Authority held an estimated 100 pieces of art work at the World Trade Center Complex, in addition to the seven public works of art that had been created for the World Trade Center, all of which were destroyed or severely damaged.
+The Port Authority of New York and New Jersey held an estimated 100 pieces of art work at the World Trade Center complex, in addition to the seven public works of art that had been created for the World Trade Center, all of which were destroyed or severely damaged.
 The offices of brokerage house Cantor Fitzgerald reportedly contained 300 Rodin sculptures.

 Public art

 An estimated $10 million worth of public art was lost due to the collapse of the World Trade Center.

-There were seven one-of-a-kind public works of art in the World Trade Center Complex at the time of the attacks:
+There were eight one-of-a-kind public works of art in the World Trade Center Complex at the time of the attacks: